sunpy/sunpy/docs/tutorial/timeseries.rst

 TimeSeries Data
 ===============

-We can easily check which columns are contained in the TimeSeries,:abbr:
+We can easily check which columns are contained in the TimeSeries,

 .. code-block:: python